 Understanding School Boards in a Democracy

-This unit serves as the foundational course in NCSBA's Master Board program and explores the purpose of the board of education as well as the skills that are needed for boards to solve public problems.
+The most fundamental and crucial version of politics is the negotiation of public values by elected leaders on behalf of who or what they represent.
+That’s called politics and it’s crucial to democracy.
+This course explores the purpose of the board of education as well as the skills that are needed for boards to solve public problems.

 Building Our Team

-Building Our Team is recommended as the third unit and will enlighten your board on how to translate current team strengths into a more dynamic board.
-Participants will identify their style as team players and the full board will analyze its total team profile, identifying better ways of communicating, determining factors that influence their trust in others, and developing a plan to increase trust.
-Skills acquired through this unit are foundational to subsequent courses.
+Building Our Team will enlighten your board on how to translate current team strengths into a more dynamic board.
+Participants will identify their style as team players, and the full board will analyze its total team profile as they identify better ways of communicating, determine factors that influence their trust in others, and develop a plan to increase trust.
+Skills acquired through this module are foundational to subsequent courses.

 Working Through Conflict

-Board members will develop strategies to work with conflict-examining their own conflict-handling style and recognizing the style of others.
+Board members will develop strategies to work with conflict by examining their own conflict-handling style and recognizing the style of others.
 In this course, boards will work on skills and strategies for conflict situations, recognize effective and less effective results of conflict and have the opportunity to develop board guidelines for conflict situations.

 Improving Board/Superintendent Relations

-This course seeks to clarify board/superintendent roles and responsibilities in terms of behaviors, governance vs. management, and the key works of boards.
-Participants will identify ways to prevent, intervene and/or redirect problem situations between the board and superintendent.
+This course seeks to clarify board/superintendent roles and responsibilities in terms of behaviors, governance vs. management, and the key works of boards as identified by the National School Boards Association.
+Participants will identify ways to prevent, intervene, and/or redirect problem situations between the board and superintendent.

 Solving Problems and Making Decisions

 Identify and practice steps in collaborative problem solving during this course.
-Building on skills developed in previous master board courses, your board will analyze the various methods of decision making, practice consensus building and understand the reasons for poor decisions.
-(Prerequisites: Understanding School Boards in a Democracy, Improving Communication and Working Through Conflict)
+Building on skills developed in previous master board courses, your board will analyze the various methods of decision making, practice consensus building, and understand the reasons for poor decisions.

 Connecting with the Community

-How should your board structure community involvement, obtain input, explain actions, facilitate information flow and connect with the internal community (teachers and other staff).
-Connecting with the Community will allow you to focus on these items and so much more!
-Your board will receive guidance in how to approach public participation in board meetings and understand the importance of policies that support communication.
-You will gain insight about the importance of public engagement today.
+How should your board structure community involvement?
+How should the board facilitate information flow and connect with external and internal communities?
+Connecting with the Community will allow you to focus on these items.
+Your board will receive guidance on how to approach public participation in board meetings and understand the importance of policies that support communication and the importance of public engagement today.

 Is there anything you would want to change about your board meetings?
 Take this course and examine issues surrounding the development and content of the board meeting agenda.
 You also will have the opportunity to critique board meeting situations that relate to lessons about effective meetings.